 Although some selfies take hours of preparation work, people still perceive them as much more authentic.
 There is a big difference between a Kardashian posting a selfie with a certain product, versus a brand using a staged shoot with a model promoting that same product.
 The first one is more trustworthy and authentic, which is valued much more by customers.

 Entering influencer marketing.
-According to Hubspot, 49% of the internet consumers claim that they trust influencers for recommendations online.
+According to Zariance, 70 percent of teens trust influencers more than celebrities, and 6 out of 10 teens follow their advice.
 These recommendations help people to trust a brand, making it more likely they will invest in their product or services.

 But it’s not only the small group of influencers that can use selfies to promote your brand.
 User-generated content is taking a centre stage online.
 People, and especially Generation Y’ers, love participating in this type of marketing, creating an opportunity for your brand to promote yourself in a way of marketing that is probably closest to mouth-of-word recommendations.

-User-generated content is trusted seven times more than traditional ads.
+25% of internet users using Ad-Blocking technology to avoid traditional ads, whereas they are showing interest in videos made by influencers.
 No wonder marketers should explore the way they can involve self-portraits featuring their brands in their marketing strategy.

 Instagram versus Snapchat